South Atlantic tropical cyclone: Subtropical Storm Arani

 Early on 14 March 2011, the Navy Hydrographic Center-Brazilian Navy (SMM), in coordination with the National Institute of Meteorology, were monitoring an organizing area of convection near the southeast coast of Brazil.
 Later that day a low-pressure area developed just east of Vitória, Espírito Santo, and by 12:00 UTC, the system organized into a subtropical depression, located about 140 km east of Campos dos Goytacazes.
 Guided by a trough and a weak ridge to its north, the system moved slowly southeastward over an area of warm waters, intensifying into Subtropical Cyclone Arani on 15 March, as named by the Brazilian Navy Hydrographic Center, and achieving its lowest pressure.
 The storm was classified as subtropical, as the convection was east of the center.
 On 16 March, Arani began experiencing 25 kn of wind shear because another frontal system bumped it from behind.
 As it moved east-southeastwards, it achieved its highest winds as it transitioned back to an extratropical cyclone, process that was concluded on early 17 March.

 Before it developed into a subtropical cyclone, Arani produced torrential rains over portions of southeastern Brazil, resulting in flash flooding and landslides.
 Significant damage was reported in portions of Espírito Santo, though specifics are unknown.
 Increased swells along the coast prompted ocean travel warnings.

+Subtropical Depression #01-2015

+On late 22 January 2015, instability areas formed well south of the state of Rio de Janeiro, associated with a trough attached with a low-pressure area active on the region.
+Early on the next day, over a region with anomalous warm sea surface temperatures, convection organized over a low-level center of circulation, which achieved its peak intensity of 70 km/h.
+Shortly after the system was declared a subtropical depression, about 200 nmi to the southeast of São Paulo, Brazil.